curityio/device-secret-authenticator/README.md

 ## Building the Plugin

-You can build the plugin by issue the command `./gradlew dist`.
+You can build the plugin by issue the command `./gradlew packageJar`.
 This will produce a folder in the `build` directory with the plugin JAR file and all the dependencies needed called `authenticators.device-secret`, which can be installed.

 ## Installing the Plugin